Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Where NOT to Stay in Paris

 Don’t stay outside the main 20 arrondissements.
-You’ll be far from the center and while many of Paris’s surrounding suburbs are lovely, some of them are the most dangerous areas in Paris.
+You’ll be far from the center and while many of Paris’s surrounding suburbs are lovely and perfectly safe, some of them are the most dangerous areas in Paris.
 Whenever you hear about riots and violence in Paris, it’s usually in these rough suburbs.

 Don’t plan your stay around being close to a certain attraction.
 Paris’s metro is easy and efficient enough to navigate your way anywhere — you don’t need to stay within walking distance from the Louvre in order to visit the Louvre.

-“Near the Eiffel Tower” actually isn’t that great.
-The neighborhoods near the Eiffel Tower are upscale residential areas.
+“Near the Eiffel Tower” actually isn’t my favorite.
+The neighborhoods near the Eiffel Tower and the Arc de Triomphe, in the 7th arrondissement, are upscale residential areas.
 They’re fine, but they’re expensive and a bit boring, in my opinion.
 Besides, you can see the tower from all over the city.

 “Near the Champs-Elysees” is worse.
 A lot of people (including the Four Seasons) think this is one of the best places to stay in Paris, but I disagree strongly.
 Definitely go to the Champs-Elysees at least once, but it’s filled with shops you can find anywhere and it’s absolutely swarming with tourists.
 It’s Paris’s Times Square.
-There are better places.
+There are better places to stay in Paris.